 The Center for Digital Accessibility and Assistive Technology (ACCESS@KIT) - the former Study Center for Visually impaired students (SZS) supports and advises visually impaired students and prospective students in all study courses offered at KIT.
 We also play an active role in teaching and in research on Assistive Technology.
 ACCESS@KIT works closely with the Computer Vision for Human-Computer Interaction research group.

 In our news section below, we inform about events, projects, initiatives and new developments.
 Please check the News archive for search of previous topics.

-On Friday, July 8, the fair "Besser sehen" will take place in Stuttgart in the Liederhalle.
-The ACCESS@KIT will be on site at the trade fair as a cooperation partner.
+On Friday, July 8, the fair "Besser sehen" took place in Stuttgart in the Liederhalle.
+The ACCESS@KIT was on site at the trade fair as a cooperation partner.